khushi205/docs/content/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits.md

 {% data reusables.identity-and-permissions.vigilant-mode-verification-statuses %}

-You should only enable vigilant mode if you sign all of your commits and tags and use an email address that is verified for your {% data variables.product.github %} account as your committer email address.
-After enabling this mode, any unsigned commits or tags that you generate locally and push to {% data variables.product.github %} will be marked "Unverified."
+Vigilant Mode: Enable this mode only if you sign all commits and tags with a verified email address from your GitHub account.
+Commits or tags pushed without a signature or with an unverified email will be marked as "Unverified."
+For more details on signing commits, see GitHub's guide.

 {% data reusables.identity-and-permissions.verification-status-check %}